selsa-inube/bootcamps/content/backend/v2/go/go-as-md-parse-content.md

 ## Result

 We should be able to call the program like: `go run main.go -in README.md -out readme` and get a file inside the md/ directory with the file `readme.html`.
-This file must contain the value of the two constants.
+This file must contain the value of the two constants and the body in between.